Felipe Seymour

-Felipe Ignacio Seymour Dobud (born 23 July 1987) is a Chilean professional footballer who plays as a defensive midfielder for Chilean Primera División club Universidad de Chile.
+Felipe Ignacio Seymour Dobud (born 23 July 1987) is a Chilean former professional footballer who played as a defensive midfielder.

 Club career

 Early career

 Born in Pirque, Santiago, Chile, Seymour began his football career on a Chilean reality television show called Adidas Selection Team.
-On the show, players from different professional clubs' youth squads were joined together to form a team to play against different schools in the Chilean Metropolitan area.
+On the show, players from different professional clubs' youth squads were joined to form a team to play against different schools in the Chilean Metropolitan area.
 The team beat all the schools it played except the last, which was San Ignacio.
 San Ignacio beat "Team Adidas" with five goals scored by Felipe Seymour.
 After that Seymour was signed by the Universidad de Chile's youth squad.

 In 2005, after Adidas Reality, Seymour began his career on the youth squad of Universidad de Chile at age 17.

 Universidad de Chile

 His Universidad de Chile professional debut was in late 2006 against Palestino.

 Under the management of Arturo Salah, Seymour was on the bench for most games, but on 21 October, he came off the bench in the Chilean football derby (called "Superclásico") against Colo-Colo.
 In 2008, his status as a substitute did not change.
 In Apertura 2008 he played in only five matches where he came off the bench.
 In Copa Chile 2008–09, he played in the starting lineup against the Santiago Wanderers in a 1–0 away loss in Estadio Regional Chiledeportes.

-After the resignation of Arturo Salah and the arrival of Sergio Markarian, Seymour had more continuity in the starting lineup, and a good season for both him and the team resulted in a victory in Torneo Apertura 2009.
+After the resignation of Arturo Salah and the arrival of Sergio Markarián, Seymour had more continuity in the starting lineup, and a good season for both him and the team resulted in a victory in Torneo Apertura 2009.
 Then with the arrival of Jose Basualdo, Seymour was frequently in the starting lineup.
 In Clásico Universitario he scored a goal against Universidad Católica in a 3–2 home loss.

 In 2010 with the arrival of the Uruguayan coach Gerardo Pelusso, he became a key player for the club.

 In Copa Libertadores 2010, he scored two long-distance goals.
 One took place against Flamengo in Estadio Monumental David Arellano in a 2–1 home victory in front of 30,000 spectators.
 The other was in a game against Alianza Lima in the last minute in the round of 16 for Copa Libertadores, when the team was losing on the global result.
 He was in matches on other occasions, against Huachipato on 9 February for the fourth week in Estadio Francisco Sánchez Rumoroso in a 3–0 home victory, and Cobresal on 5 September for the twenty-second week in Estadio El Cobre in a 2–1 away victory.